logo for pulau-pangkor.com

 Lumut less then a decade ago

 Pieter Kruger from South Africa has lived and worked for a few years in Lumut.
-He saw a very different Lumut as we know it today.
-When I came to Lumut, in 2003, the old ferry was no longer in service.
-Yet, Pieter went to Pangkor with the old ferry.
+He saw a very different village as we know it today.
+When I came here, in 2003, the old ferry was no longer in service.
+Yet, Pieter went to Pangkor with the old ferry.old lumut

 He was kind enough to send us some photos of his days in Lumut, not even 10 years ago.
 But it has dramatically changed!